 1957: Nebraska is among a number of schools said to be recruiting aggressively in Big Ten country

-1972: Jerry Tagge & Jeff Kinney sign to play in the Coaches All-America game in Lubbock, Texas.
+1972: Bob Devaney is not impressed with the Huskers' top units as the Whites upset the Reds in the spring game, 21-19.
+Also, Jerry Tagge & Jeff Kinney sign to play in the Coaches All-America game in Lubbock, Texas.

 1992: With a disappointing year in the NFL under his belt, Bruce Pickens learns that pro football is a job.

 2002: U.S. Rep. Tom Osborne, R-Neb., introduces legislation to rein in sports agents.